EddyMcNut/uc-intg-onkyo-avr/README.md

 - [mase1981](https://github.com/mase1981): for helping out when I got stuck packaging this first version.
 - [harvey28](https://unfolded.community/u/harvey28/summary): for testing and feedback.

-## Breaking changes are to be expected

-As this is in early development.

 ## Prerequisites

 Read this readme completely, it contains some tips for known issues and it also explains how to use `Input source` in a flexibale way so you can send a lot of different commands to your AVR.